Bfas237/APKFetcher/README.md

 🤖 Welcome to the APK Fetcher
 ==================================

-A [@APKFetcherbot](https://t.me/APKFetcherbot)telegram bot that has as primary functions to search/query apkpure.com and return results in a stylish manner!!!
+A [@APKFetcherbot](https://t.me/APKFetcherbot) telegram bot that has as primary functions to search/query apkpure.com and return results in a stylish manner!!!

 ## How to run the bot